RazaHussain090/Image-Editor-Pro/README.md

 ### Prerequisites

-Yea one thing to note that you need javafx library attached to the project to start working and editing it further or running the program.
+Yea one thing to note that you need jpheonix's library attached to the project to start working and editing it further or running the program.

 ## Built With